Ochre Color Interior Design

 Using Ochre Color in Interior Design

 Ochre color is a trendy color to use for the interior of the home and even in offices.
 Other colors that go with ochre make the ochre color a versatile color to use because it pairs up beautifully with gray tones and will make a room appear rich and full of energy but at the same time, the colors are toned down to ensure comfort and elegance.
+While yellow may often represent a color of cowardice, ochre and its compliments tend to be more grounded and strong, giving your home a sense of vitality and optimism.
+Rather than having raw cement in your living space, why not consider using this natural pigment to create a more earthy environment?

 Colors that go with Ochre

 Using ochre colors on walls will add warmth to any room in the home.
 The orangery ochre tones, because of their ancient look, add richness to a room when paired up with dim gray or black.
 Using ochre colors to paint a room can go a far way to brighten up a room rather than painting an entire room with one ochre color.
 Instead, paint one accent wall which will bring a nice dark richness to the room.
 The lighter greenish ocher tones will add light to a room but will still make a room feel intimate.
-A feeling of grace is achieved when pairing the more yellow-ochre colors with white in a room.

 ShadeHex CodeCMYK Color Code (%)RGB Color CodeColor